gtg092x/gulp-sftp/README.md

 The remote path to upload too.
 If this path does not yet exist, it will be created, as well as the child directories that house your files.

+#### options.remotePlatform

+Type: `String`
+Default: `'unix'`

+The remote platform that you are uploading too.
+If your destination server is a Windows machine, use the value `windows`.

 #### options.key

 type `String` or `Object`